apache/druid/docs/operations/metadata-migration.md

-If you have been running an evaluation Druid cluster using the built-in Derby metadata storage and wish to migrate to a more production-capable metadata store such as MySQL or PostgreSQL, this document describes the necessary steps.
+If you have been running an evaluation Druid cluster using the built-in Derby metadata storage and wish to migrate to a more production-capable metadata store such as MySQL or PostgreSQL, or if you need to migrate metadata between production stores (e.g., from PostgreSQL to MySQL), this document describes the necessary steps.

 ## Shut down cluster services